CERT-Polska/mwdblib/README.md

 [<mwdblib.file.MWDBConfig at ...>]
 ```

-mwdblib provides also optional command line interface (CLI), which can be used to interact with MWDB repository.
+mwdblib provides also optional command line interface (CLI), which can be used to interact with a MWDB repository.
 It requires `mwdblib[cli]` extras to be installed.

 ```console